leaphly/leaphly-cart-doc/book/installation.rst

--  The security roles: When you sign in to the cart by leaphly's APIs you will have the opportunity to do so with different levels of authorization, so you can be sure that functional changes such as, for example, the extension of the expiration time, or set the cart state".
+-  The security roles: When you sign in to the cart by leaphly's APIs you will have the opportunity to do so with different levels of authorization, so you can be sure that functional changes such as, for example, the extension of the expiration time, or set the cart state.
 To do this you just need to provide the form class and the corresponding strategy; you will deepen this issue here.
 -  Each role need a form ( as a service ) that map only the authorized field.
    Example: the full role will map all Cart fields but the limited role map all field